 Here’s a list of charming laneways and intriguing venues to visit the next time you’re in Melbourne.
 They’re not all hidden, but a little bit of insider knowledge does go a long way.

-We’re only scratching the surface with this list, but as I’m sure you’ll discover, in Melbourne there’s a surprise around every corner.
+There are more than 40 laneways and arcades in Melbourne, so we’re really only scratching the surface with this list.
+But as I’m sure you’ll discover, in Melbourne, there’s a surprise around every corner.

 You can visit both sides of the Berlin Wall at this hidden bar on Corrs Lane, in the heart of Melbourne’s CBD.